Mohammad4844/Mohammad4844/README.md

 Research project that utilizes outside context to improve the performance of source-code Transformer models.
 Using PyTorch and the Hugging Face Library, architected and trained models on the CodeSearchNet dataset.

+## TrackMaster 2.0 (Private)

+Cohort project built for the Eisenberg Family Depression Center at University of Michigan Medicine.
+Enhances the current CRM-style application with Sharepoint enhancements, PowerAutomate solutions, and Tableau dashboards.

 ## SkillUp